nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="g-shapefile"></a> Find granules by shapefile

 As with collections, a shapefile can be uploaded to find granules that overlap the shapefile's geometry.
-(See [Find collections by shapefile](#c-shapefile) for more details.)
+See [Find collections by shapefile](#c-shapefile) for more details.

   curl -XPOST "%CMR-ENDPOINT%/granules" -F "shapefile=@box.zip;type=application/shapefile+zip" -F "provider=PROV1"

 **NOTE**: This is an experimental feature and may not be enabled in all environments.

+#### <a name="g-shapefile-simplification"></a> Simplifying shapefiles during granule search

+As with collections, an uplodaed shapefile can be simplified by setting the `simplfiy-shapefile` parameter to `true`.
+See [Simplifying shapefiles during collection search](#c-shapefile-simplification) for more details.

+  curl -XPOST "%CMR-ENDPOINT%/granules" -F "simplify-shapefile=true" -F "shapefile=@africa.zip;type=application/shapefile+zip" -F "provider=PROV1"

 #### <a name="g-orbit-number"></a> Find granules by orbit number